getdirty75/asymetrics/src/articles/label-story-2-mokomizik.md

 ---
 ![](/img/inner-main-pic.jpg)

 ### **Elise & Hvar, a duo of serious record diggers, have been operating as** [Mokomizik](https://www.facebook.com/mokomizik) **between London and Copenhagen for years.**

-Their first cut as a label, just released this month, is a great piece of Latin & Caribbean Music history hailing all the way from Panama: [Alonso Wilson de Briano & his Winsor Style](https://alonsowilsondebriano.bandcamp.com/album/fantastic-variety-in-the-music-of-panama-the-winsor-style-and-calypso-impressions).
+Their first cut as a label, just released this month, is a great piece of Latin & Caribbean Music history hailing all the way from **Panama**: [Alonso Wilson de Briano & his Winsor Style](https://alonsowilsondebriano.bandcamp.com/album/fantastic-variety-in-the-music-of-panama-the-winsor-style-and-calypso-impressions).

 #### To celebrate the event, we spoke to Mokomizik about the record’s story, and got a cool mixtape in the meantime !